Takeaways from the fourth Republican presidential debate – KION546

 (CNN) — The explosive fourth Republican presidential debate Wednesday night made plain why former President Donald Trump has so far skipped the 2024 primary debate circuit.

-The four contenders onstage — former South Carolina Gov. Nikki Haley, Florida Gov. Ron DeSantis, former New Jersey Gov. Chris Christie and entrepreneur Vivek Ramaswamy — spent most of the two-hour debate hammering each other.
+The four contenders onstage — former South Carolina Gov. Nikki Haley, Florida Gov. Ron DeSantis, former New Jersey Gov. Chris Christie and entrepreneur Vivek Ramaswamy — spent most of the two-hour debate hammering each other, overshadowing efforts to focus attention on the frontrunner in the race.

-Amid the smallest debate field so far and facing mounting pressure with Iowa’s caucuses less than six weeks away, the candidates were able to showcase their policy beliefs and explore major differences.
-There were also a series of memorable personal shots.
+With the smallest debate field so far and with Iowa’s caucuses less than six weeks away, the candidates were better ableto showcase their policy beliefs and explore major differences, but they followed the pattern of previous debates with a series ofmemorable personal shots.

 Ramaswamy referred to Haley as “lipstick on a Dick Cheney.”
 Christie mocked Ramaswamy’s “smartass mouth.”
 DeSantis said Haley “caves every time the left comes after her.”